Mendo Madness 2025

 We arrived at Point Cabrillo just before noon and found a very protected beach on which to land for lunch.
 After lunch we noodled our way back down the coast, once again taking advantage of the conditions to paddle in and out of the many caves and tunnels.

-We were back on the beach a little after 3 pm, having logged 7.7 miles.
+We were back on the beach a little after 3 p.m., having logged 7.7 miles.
 You can see the track of our paddle on the map.
 An excellent day on the water with some good paddling friends.

 Big River Paddle

-The Big River offers a spectacular opportunity to for a calm water paddle in Mendocino.
+The Big River offers a spectacular opportunity for a calm water paddle in Mendocino.
 This is a favorite paddle for a number of our BASK club members, and an option when conditions on the coast are a bit challenging.

 We split into two pods, with the faster paddlers in the lead and the slower paddlers poking along behind.
 This worked until we happened on a family of otters that were feeding along the bank and seemed to be oblivious to us.
-We watched for quite awhile before continuing on up the river.
+We watched for quite a while before continuing up the river.
 Trying to photograph the otters was a challenge.
 I did not capture anything of interest.

 Along about noon we found a spot where we could land for lunch.
-There are not many places up the river where one can land easily.
+There are not many places where one can land easily.
 After lunch we continued up the river until several paddlers decided it was time to turn back.
 Three of us split off from the main pod and paddled back.

 Albion River Paddle

-This was our first full day in Mendocino, having arrived the evening before to join our fellow BASK members (Bay Area Sea Kayakers) at Van Damne State Park.
+This was our first full day in Mendocino, having arrived the evening before to join our fellow BASK members (Bay Area Sea Kayakers) at Van Damme State Park.
 The fog was just starting to clear as we launched from the boat ramp at the Albion River Campground.
 This is a private campground and there is a $10 fee to launch a kayak here.

 There were 11 of us and we were on the water at 10:20.
 What makes this paddle fun is following the meandering river through the coastal forest and passing houseboats that have untold stories to tell.
 There are also plenty of pilings and remnants from logging days.
 Along about noon it was time to find a landing spot for lunch.

-We were back at our launch site at 3 pm having logged nine miles.
+We were back at our launch site at 3 p.m. having logged nine miles.
 You can see more photos in an online gallery.
 You can also read about previous adventures here.

 Mendo Madness